Development

 **HALT.
 Server MUST be running before ANY other action.**

-Run from the skill's base directory (provided in system message as "Base directory for this skill: ..."):
+Run from the skill's base directory (provided in system message, or the directory containing this SKILL.md):

 ```bash